toriekim/problem-solving-patterns/slides.md

 _Involves **dividing** a data set into **smaller chucks** & then **repeating** a process with a subset of data_

 * This pattern can tremendously decrease time complexity

+* Commonly used pattern for more complex/complicated algorithms

+* Sorting or searching algorithms

 * Examples: `search`, binary search problems